-- Identify what's most profitable and what's not in Jim Collins' excellent book, Good to Great, this is referred to as the "hedgehog concept".
-Where do you make most of your money most profitably?
-Instead of distracting yourself with new opportunities, try to do twice of what you are best at.
+- □ Identify what's most profitable and what's not in Jim Collins' excellent book, Good to Great, this is referred to as the "hedgehog concept".
+Where do you make most of your money, most profitably?
+Instead of distracting yourself with new opportunities, try to do twice of what you are best at until you build a solid financial foundation.
 Entrepreneurs are sharp people and we can always see new things and new ways to tweak our business.
 A mistake often made is to divert ourselves from our core business with these new opportunities and end up with having neither one in the end.
 Like the guy who has a successful restaurant, opens up a second one, kills his cash and bankrupts himself in the process.
 Of course, once you identify what's the most profitable aspect of your business focus at least 80% of your energy on that hedgehog.
 Spend no more than 20% of your time, money, and energy pursuing and testing new products or service offerings. - Don't cut prices, add value It's very tempting in today's economy to say that we are cheap, cheap, cheap.
-Problem is you'll end up having cheap customers.
+Problem is you'll end up having cheap customers and clients.
 The answer is very simple don't cut prices but do add value.
 One of the greatest ways to add value is education around a product.
 For example, in the excellent book, Crush It, Gary Vaynerchuk doesn't go out to sell his wines cheaper than his competition.
 What he does better than anybody in the business is educate his customer base about wines.
 As result, sales at his family's business went through the roof and he gets to write books about it!
 Zappos is another example.
-They are not cheaper than competitors but they do give crazy service that people love paying for. - Revisit comp plans, bonuses, and benefits Are your comp plans and salary structures competitive?
+They are not cheaper than competitors but they do give crazy service that people love paying for. - Revisit comp plans, bonuses, and benefits Are your compensation salary structures competitive?
 Where are you perhaps paying too little or being overly generous?
-What compensation benchmarks can you compare yourself against, whether they be salary surveys or a competitors help wanted page?
+What compensation benchmarks can you compare yourself against, whether they be salary surveys or a competitor's advertising for help on Indeed?
 How are your compensation plans actually incentivizing profitability at your company?
-I, for one, hold raises to a consumer price index increase only.
+I, for one, start by paying "market rate" and then hold raises to a consumer price index increase only.
 All other increases are based on added value and profitability.
 My employees know this and understand this.
 Do yours?
-I've even created a form based on a statement made by Dan Kennedy titled, "Why I Deserve a Raise."
+I even created a form based on a statement made by Dan Kennedy titled, "Why I Deserve a Raise."
 My employees can present it to me anytime.
 I've attached that form to the end of this report. - Short-term versus long-term thinking There is a real yin and yang in how we use our money.
-Do the monies spent today fit in to your long-term planning?
-Are you just dealing with "shiny objects" and not coordinating with your long-term thinking?
-For example, you can see a trend which will increase the growth of your business and thereby start immediately investing to manage the future growth you anticipate.
-However, if the long-term trends are not in your favor, all you do is kill your cash once again.
+Do the monies spent today fit into your long-term planning?
+Are you being distracted by "shiny objects" that divert you from long-term goals?